dantegates/dantegates.github.io/_posts/2019-10-24-tensorflow-2-feature-columns-and-keras.md

 ## Concrete example

 Let's implement a simplified version Kaggle's Web Traffic competition's [winning solution](https://www.kaggle.com/c/web-traffic-time-series-forecasting/discussion/43795) as a concrete example.
+You can find the full working example in a Jupyter notebook [here](https://github.com/dantegates/keras-feature-columns/blob/master/notebooks/lstm-web-traffic-example-tf.ipynb) on my GitHub.

 The idea is to build an LSTM whose input vectors are concatenations of